stevekinney/jetsetter/README.md

+## Course

+This project was built to teach the [Advanced State Management in React (feat.
+Redux and MobX) Course](https://frontendmasters.com/courses/react-state/) for Frontend Masters.

+## Code

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>